-The Assessor must obtain additional evidence to determine the OTA hours can be interpreted as 'hours of comfort' when-

-- a) the plant starts with a small start-up time before OTA Hours, for example 30 minutes prior: or - b) air conditioning plants with an optimised start strategy are present.
+The Assessor must obtain additional evidence to determine the OTA Hours can be interpreted as 'hours of comfort' when the plant starts with a small start-up time before OTA Hours, for example 30 minutes prior.

 Example: The OTA refers to air conditioning hours from 8 am to 6 pm.
 It is unclear if this refers to comfort conditions or plant run times.
 The BMS shows that the plant starts at 7 am every weekday.
 As the hour between the plant start time and the OTA Hours is considered sufficient to achieve comfort conditions, the OTA Hours can be interpreted as hours for which comfort conditions are met.